-- 74.1 To the extent practicable, the Chair must make reasonable adjustments to these Rules to accommodate the participation in meeting proceedings by persons with special needs on an equitable basis.
-Such adjustments may include, but be limited to: - 74.1.1 increasing the time available to address the meeting to enable the use of a translator or other assistance; and - 74.1.2 facilitating a question or address to Council in an alternative format by a person who cannot be present at the meeting due to a disability

-- 74.2 To the extent practicable, the Chief Executive Officer must ensure that support is available to persons wishing to attend Council meetings who would, without this support, find it difficult to access the meeting on an equitable basis.
+- 74.1 To the extent practicable, the Chair must make reasonable adjustments to these Rules to accommodate the participation in meeting proceedings by persons with special needs or in exceptional circumstances.
+Such adjustments may include: - 74.1.1 increasing the time available to address the meeting to enable the use of a translator or other assistance; and - 74.1.2 facilitating a question or address to Council in an alternative format by a person who cannot be present at the meeting due to a disability - To the extent practicable, the Chief Executive Officer must ensure that support is available to persons wishing to attend Council meetings who would, without this support, find it difficult to access the meeting on an equitable basis.
 Such support may include, but not be limited to: - 74.2.1 operation of a hearing loop in the meeting venue; - 74.2.2 provision of translation services; - 74.2.3 provision of a sign language interpreter; - 74.2.4 accommodation for access to meeting facilities by persons with a wheelchair or other mobility equipment; and - 74.2.5 provision of disability accessible toilet facilities.